Georgia Super Speeding Ticket Attorney

 - Above 85 mph on any road or highway

-How Much Does a Super Speeder Ticket Cost in Georgia?
+How Much is a Super Speeder Ticket in Georgia?

 Failure to pay the $200 super speeder fine by the deadline will result in a suspension of your driver's license.
 To get your driving privileges reinstated, you would have to pay an additional $50 fee.

 Does the Georgia Super Speeder Fee Apply to Out-of-State-Drivers?

 Whether or not you are from Georgia, you must still abide by the speed limit.
 If you are from another state, and you are accused of driving 75 mph on a two-lane road or over 85 mph on any road, you are subject to the same penalties as an in-state driver.
 That means if you are convicted of super speeding, you must pay the additional $200 fee to the State of Georgia.